withoctober/image-to-video/README.md

 # supastarter – next.js

-supastarter is the ultimate starter kit SaaS applications.
+supastarter is the ultimate starter kit for production-ready, scalable SaaS applications.

 The goal of it is to provide a scalable and production-ready template that can be fully customized to your needs, while still being easy to use and maintain.
 It also is structured in a modular way, so we can implemented multiple providers for different features (like payments, auth, analytics, etc.) and you can choose features and providers you want to use.